nicholaswmin/automap/README.md

 If you can use it with your provider then you probably should.

-We'd still build a similar mapper to this one but for our own internal reasons that are probably specific to us; in general half the issues this package attempts to solve are solved out-the-box by using RedisJSON directly.
+We'd still build a similar mapper to this one but for our own internal reasons that are probably specific to us; in general half the issues this module attempts to solve are solved out-the-box by using RedisJSON directly.

-So it's generally recommended to use RedisJSON directly rather than use this package, if it's available to you.
+So it's generally recommended to use RedisJSON directly rather than use this module, if it's available to you.

-### Other packages
+### Alternative module

 [Redis-OM][redisom]